-Daily cleaning, installation of cabin HEPA filters on flights from Washington Reagan-National to Granada Federico Garcia Lorca
+Daily cleaning, installation of cabin HEPA filters on flights from Baltimore to Granada

 Spain has reopened its borders to travelers from most EU and Schengen Area countries; however, entry remains restricted to travelers arriving from other areas, except for Spanish nationals and residents, and accompanying immediate family members.

-Spain will not allow entry to inbound travelers that have been in the UK, Brazil or South Africa until at least March 16, with the exception of Spanish nationals and those legally resident in Spain.
+Spain will not allow entry to inbound travelers that have been in the UK, Brazil or South Africa until at least March 16, with the exception of nationals and residents of Andorra and Spain.

 As of July 22, travelers arriving from Serbia are no longer allowed to enter Spain.

 For travelers arriving from outside the EU, only the following categories of travelers may enter: